 1 October 2020

-The success of any public project depends on participation.
+Bitcoin speed is essential as the success of any public project depends on participation.
 If online, there must be developers, but the world of blockchain and crypto moves fast and “old” code quickly expires.
 Projects which first came out with Bitcoin fizzled out.
 Some were scams while others fell out because of lack of developers and community.